krdiamond/BounceX-Challenge/README.md

 - Behind the overlay add a semi­-transparent black background that obscures the site.
 - The overlay should be able to trigger multiple times if dismissed.

+Navigate to a www.marmot.com product page.
+Copy and paste the contents from the file 'jquery-copy-to-console.js' into the console.
+Click a size option to see the overlay.

 <img src="https://github.com/krdiamond/BounceX-Challenge/blob/master/challenge-2/final-overlay.jpg?raw=true" width="400" />